hitchhikr/mastervamp/README.md

 - SEGA SG-1000
 - CBS ColecoVision

-consoles for the Apollo Vampire cards.
+consoles for the Apollo Vampire cards, check manual.txt for some hints.

 This is BETA software.